Stake-governed tug-of-war and the biased infinity Laplacian: The big picture: the global saddle hope and the Poisson game

-Operating with~(\ref{e.assumption}), we will be able to compute constrained-game values $\val(1,\lambda,v,a,b)$ because, after the first turn, these games reduce to copies of the unconstrained game $\game(1)$.
+Suppose that not only are the assumptions [A] from Section~\ref{s.stakeperturb} in force, but also that the identified local saddle point---namely, $(\lambda S,S)$ with $S$ given by~(\ref{e.s})---is global (allaying the first criticism) and well defined (likewise the second).
+When this happens, we say that the {\em global saddle hope} is realized.
+We will interrogate this hope by examining the regular game on three simple graphs---and will see that the hope is often disappointed.

+Let $(V,E,p)$ be a boundary-payment graph and let $(\lambda,v) \in (0,\infty) \times \openmac$.
+For $a\in [0,\lambda)$ and $b \in [0,1)$, consider the constrained version $\game(1,\lambda,v,a,b)$ of $\game(1,\lambda,v)$ in which Maxine must stake $a$, and Mina $b$, at the first turn.
+(The appearance of five parameters in this order will be characteristic when first-turn-constrained games are considered.)
+Denote the value of the constrained game by $\val(1,\lambda,v,a,b)$.
+For the three graphs we will investigate, we will carry out what we may call a {\em GloshConch}: a {\em Gl}obal {\em s}addle {\em h}ope {\em Con}sistency {\em ch}eck.
+To perform the GloshConch for a given graph, we suppose [A]: regular game value is the biased harmonic function, for every $(\lambda,v)$.
+We will then be able to compute constrained-game values $\val(1,\lambda,v,a,b)$ because, after the first turn, these games reduce to copies of the unconstrained game $\game(1)$.
 We will be in a position to determine whether the map $[0,\lambda) \times [0,1) \lora [0,\infty):(a,b) \mapsto \val(1,\lambda,v,a,b)$ has a saddle point at $(\lambda S,S)$, where $S = \stake(1,\lambda,v)$ is specified in~(\ref{e.s}).
-The global saddle hope promises that, whatever the value of $(\lambda,v) \in (0,\infty) \times V_O$, this point is a saddle, and indeed that the saddle is global.
+The global saddle hope promises that, whatever the value of $(\lambda,v) \in (0,\infty) \times \openmac$, this point is a saddle, and indeed that the saddle is global.
 If this promise is delivered for all such parameters, we say that the GloshConch is passed; otherwise, it fails.
 Analysing a graph and finding that the GloshConch fails may entail identifying interesting structure for the maps of constrained value.
-We cannot however make detailed inferences from the GloshConch's failure: we are in effect working by proof-by-contradiction, and we learn from the failure merely that either the global saddle hope is unfulfilled or~(\ref{e.assumption}) is false; in the latter case, we may infer that no pure Nash equilibria exist in $\game(1,\lambda,v)$, at least for some $(\lambda,v) \in (0,\infty) \times V_O$.
-(This inference is due to Proposition~\ref{p.purevalue}, at least for graphs without idle zones.)
+We cannot however make detailed inferences from the GloshConch's failure: merely that [A] does not hold for all $(\lambda,v)$.
 Further work would be needed to elucidate the structure of Nash equilibria and find the value of games for which the consistency check fails.